Comment by Ong Kian Ming

 Tip of the iceberg

-ONG KIAN MING is the project director of the Malaysian Electoral Roll Analysis Project (Merap).
+ONG KIAN MING is the project director of the Malaysian Electoral Roll Analysis Project (Merap) and a lecturer and political analyst at UCSI University.
 He can be reached at im.ok.man(at)gmail.com.